 Sanctions are determined by considering the following factors: nature of the violation, the student's role in the incident, the effect of the incident on others and on the student, the student's developmental and educational needs, and the student's prior disciplinary record.
 Mitigating and aggravating circumstances are considered.
 Please refer to the Student Conduct Code for information about what each possible disciplinary sanction means.

 Can my student appeal a disciplinary decision?

-Any decision of a hearing body which affirms the charges against a student may be appealed to the dean of students or designee by the student found responsible by the board.
-The request for appeal must be submitted in writing to the student conduct and mediation programs office within three (3) calendar days of the date of receipt of the original written decision by the student.
-If the third day falls on a weekend or holiday, the time is extended to the next regular working day.
+Any recommendation of a hearing body which affirms the charges against a student may be appealed to the associate vice president and dean of students or designee by the student found responsible by the board, including those cases where it has been recommended that a student be suspended.
+For cases where it has been recommended that a student be dismissed or expelled from the university, the student found responsible by the board may appeal to the president or designee.
+In all cases, the request for appeal must be submitted in writing to the student conduct and mediation programs office within three (3) business days of the date of receipt of the original written decision by the student.
 If no appeal is made within the prescribed time period, the original decision of the hearing body shall be final and conclusive.
-For more information on the appeal process, please click here.
+View more information on the appeal process.

 If my student's case is appealed, what happens to the sanctions while the appeal is being decided?

 Unless the welfare of a person or the community is threatened, all of the sanctions imposed in a case that may be appealed will not go into effect until the appeal is decided.

 Does the outcome go on my student's record?